VRedBull/C-Fundamentals/Notes/Part 2 OOP.md

 ## Structure  (Struct)

-Structure or **Struct** is just as same as class in C++.
+Structure or **struct** is just as same as class in C++.
 Only difference between class and Struct in C++ is that by default everything is private in class and everything is public in struct.
 To make it everything public in class we have to use keyword **public**.

+But in **C** language in Struct we can only define variables in struct and not any functions in it.

 ```c++
 #include<iostream>